satya-arjunan/visocyteold/VisocyteCore/README.txt

 =========================================================================*/

-The VisocyteCore directory aims to gather all the core components of Visocyte.
+The ParaViewCore directory aims to gather all the core components of ParaView.
 Those components are divided in several groups.

 --------------------